 In a digital world we have become accustomed to the need for speed.
 We are in a ‘Post NOW!’ marketing environment with a focus on social media.
-Scrolling through Facebook feels like a social media marketing rollercoaster full of FOMO ads.
+Scrolling through Facebook feels like a social media marketing rollercoaster full of fear of missing out (FOMO) ads.

-For many small businesses, marketing is being rushed with this Post Now, must get it out approach.
+For many small businesses, marketing is being rushed with this ‘post now’, must get it out approach.
 The crucial marketing strategy may never have been developed.
-Plus, ongoing planning and briefing is increasingly overlooked.
+Plus, ongoing planning and briefing to creative teams or agency is increasingly overlooked.
 As a result, the creative and copy may be lacklustre.

 In our FOMO panic we try anything – throwing our marketing budget at the latest idea.
 Meanwhile the basic questions are being missed: